 Incidentally, these can also be very useful in controlling the heights of your plants!
 As they will aim to produce a much more even canopy atop, the risk of having them grow taller and taller is virtually eliminated.

 CONTROLLING THE ENVIRONMENT:

 In the above section, we explained the different environmental factors that can cause the excessive growth of your cannabis plants’ heights.
 By controlling these factors, you can avoid having them grow into uncontrollable heights!
-This is good for both your plants and your setup as tall plants have the tendency to fall over or bump into the installed equipment in your ceilings.
+This is good for both your plants and your setup as tall plants tend to fall over or bump into the installed equipment in your ceilings.

 Furthermore, humidity fluctuations can cause a plethora of negative effects if you are not careful.
 Excess water vapor in the air can be hard to control, and big cannabis plants release a lot more of this than smaller plants.
-In order to keep molds and other diseases away from your plants, keep the humidity levels at around 50% to 60%.
+To keep molds and other diseases away from your plants, keep the humidity levels at around 50% to 60%.

 CHOOSING THE RIGHT GENETICS:

 Having extremely tall cannabis plants can either be a blessing or a curse to growers!
 While it is something that a lot of people strive for.
-While it achieve for bigger yields, it can also be bothersome to regulate and maintain.
+While it achieves bigger yields, it can also be bothersome to regulate and maintain.